 Often you can get no interest on purchases or a bonus to simply sign up.
 Take a little time to compare and decide what is best for your small business so you can be aware of the options available to you while avoiding the mistakes that befall many small business owners.

-Cards that offer rewards points are only of benefit if you are able to buy items that will be of use to you, such as business supplies, or use them for travel expenses like gas.
+Cards that offer rewards points are only of benefit if you are able to buy items that will be of use to you, such as business supplies, or use them for travel expenses like gas and also small business credit card cashback for spending.
 Be sure to utilize your rewards points before any expiration dates apply.

 Sign-up bonuses can seem very desirable and can actually be helpful.
 You will generally be required to spend a good deal of money to get the bonus, though.
 For example, if you can afford to purchase $5,000 worth of office furniture in order to receive a $500 bonus, you have saved yourself 10% on your purchase.